Beneficial and Harmful Explanatory Machine Learning: Theoretical framework

 \begin{example} A primitive $move(S1, S2)$ which is an atom with variables $S1$ and $S2$ has a cognitive cost $C(move(S1, S2)) = 3$. \end{example}

+We model the inferential process of evaluating training and testing examples as querying a database of datalog programs.
+The evaluation of a query represents a mental application of a piece of knowledge given a training or testing example.
+The cost of evaluating a query is estimated based on run-time execution stack of a datalog program.
+In this work, we neglect the cost of computing the sub-goals of a primitive and compute its cost as if it were a normal predicate for simplicity.

-\begin{definition} \textbf{(Execution stack of a datalog program, $S(P, q)$)}: Given a query $q$, the execution stack $S(P, q)$ of a datalog program $P$ is a set of atoms or terms evaluated during the execution of $P$ to compute $q$.
-Each exit point of the execution is replaced with the value $\top$, and each backtrack point has the value $\bot$. \end{definition}
+\begin{definition} \textbf{(Execution stack of a datalog program, $S(P, q)$)}: Given a query $q$, the execution stack $S(P, q)$ of a datalog program $P$ is a finite set of atoms or terms evaluated during the execution of $P$ to compute an answer for $q$.
+An evaluation in which an answer to the query is found ends with value $\top$, and an evaluation in which no answer to the query is found ends with $\bot$. \end{definition}

 \begin{definition} \textbf{(Cognitive cost of a datalog program, $Cog(P, q)$)}: Given a query $q$, and let $St$ represent $S(P, q)$, the cognitive cost of a datalog program $P$ is \end{definition}